The exact strength of generic absoluteness for the universally Baire sets: Introduction

-At any rate, regarding $\mH$ as a canonical one-cardinal extension of $\mH^-$ is all the reader must do in order to follow the rest.
+At any rate, one can simply regard $\mH$ as a canonical one-cardinal extension of $\mH^-$.
 In fact, that $\mH$ is a canonical extension of $\mH^-$ is the central point.
 The next paragraph explains this.